FREQUENTLY ASKED QUESTIONS ABOUT COUNSELLING

-How will I know if the counsellor is the "right fit" for me?
+How will I know if the counsellor is the right fit for me?

-Are you inclusive to the LGBT+ individuals?
+Are you inclusive to the 2SLGBTQIA+ individuals?

 Do I need a referral?